linkerd/website/linkerd.io/content/2/tasks/upgrade.md

 - `tracing.enabled` removed
 - `tracing.collector` moved to Linkerd-Jaeger as `collector`
 - `tracing.jaeger` moved to Linkerd-Jaeger as `jaeger`

+Also please note the global scope from the Linkerd2 chart values has been dropped, moving the config values underneath it into the root scope.
+Any values you had customized there will need to be migrated; in particular `identityTrustAnchorsPEM` in order to conserve the value you set during install."

 ## Upgrade notice: stable-2.9.3